pavelpereverzev/sun_tracer/README.md

 Next, select the objects you want to analyze.
 As soon as objects are selected, purple shadow geometries appear as a preview (limited to the first 20 selected objects, just to keep the preview responsive).
 If the preview looks right, click `Create layer`.
 It runs the shadow generation for all selected features, not just the previewed ones.

 Checking `Dissolve intersecting shadows` merges overlapping shadow polygons in the output layer.
 If unchecked, each shadow remains a separate polygon.

+When calculating shadows, the height and relative positioning of objects are taken into account.
+If two buildings stand side by side, a shorter building would not cast a shadow onto a taller one if it is situated further away from the sun (relative to the direction of the sun's rays).